Skip to main content

 Remember that AI can be wrong

 AI doesn't know everything and it can make mistakes.
 Use it as a helper, but check important facts with a trusted source.
+For health topics, the NHS website is far more reliable than any AI answer.

 If you're using AI for health, money, or legal topics, use it only for general understanding and then verify.
+For more on this, see our comparison of the main AI tools. it covers which ones are most careful with sensitive topics.

 A simple prompt formula